Debug live ASP.NET Azure apps using the Snapshot Debugger

 In the snappoint settings window, type an expression.

-In the preceding illustration, the snapshot will only be taken for the snappoint when
+In the preceding illustration, the snapshot is only taken for the snappoint when

 visitor.FirstName == "Dan".